javamultiplex/coding-challenges/README.md

 #  Coding Challengs

-## Challenge 1 : How to handle failures scenarios between two microservices?
+## 1) How to handle failures scenarios between two microservices?